St Bede's College (Mentone)

-St Bede's College is a Catholic secondary school for boys in the Melbourne suburb of Mentone.
+St Bede's College is a private Catholic secondary school for boys in the Melbourne suburb of Mentone.
 The College was founded in 1938 by the De La Salle Brothers, a religious order based on the teachings of Jean-Baptiste de la Salle, and is a member of the Associated Catholic Colleges, the Council of International Schools and the International Boys' School Coalition.

-The College has two campuses: one in Mentone that accommodates students from Years 7 to 12, and a middle years campus in Bentleigh East, tailored to students in Years 7 to 9.
+The College has two campuses: one in Mentone on 16 acres that accommodates students from Years 7 to 12, and a middle years campus in Bentleigh East on 7 acres, tailored to students in Years 7 to 9.

 St Bede's College attracts students from Mentone and surrounding suburbs, and Bentleigh East and surrounds.